segmentio/segment-docs/src/connections/destinations/catalog/actions-ripe-cloud/index.md

 ## Getting started

 > info ""
-> Before getting started, since this is a [cloud-mode destination](https://segment.com/docs/connections/destinations/#connection-modes) this destination will not enable Ripe features that requires accsess to the client i.e. live calls and calendar.
+> Since this is a [cloud-mode destination](https://segment.com/docs/connections/destinations/#connection-modes) it will not enable Ripe features that require access to the client, for example, live calls and calendar.
 To use the full Ripe feature set you need to enable the device-mode [Ripe Destination](https://segment.com/docs/connections/destinations/catalog/actions-ripe-web/) on one of your web sources.

 1. Sign in to your Segment Account